 From time to time, digital assets may undergo name changes and associated rebranding initiatives.
 For example, Bitcoin Cash may sometimes be referred to as Bitcoin ABC in an effort to differentiate itself from any Bitcoin Cash hard forks, such as Bitcoin Satoshi's Vision, and in the third quarter of 2018, the team behind Zen rebranded and changed the name of ZenCash to "Zen."
-We cannot predict the impact of any name change and any associated rebranding initiative on ETH.
-After a name change and an associated rebranding initiative, a digital asset may not be able to achieve or maintain brand name recognition or status that is comparable to the recognition and status previously enjoyed by such digital asset.
-The failure of any name change and any associated rebranding initiative by a digital asset may result in such digital asset not realizing some or all of the anticipated benefits contemplated by the name change and associated rebranding initiative, and could negatively impact the value of ETH and an investment in the Shares of the Trust.
+We cannot predict the impact of any name change and any associated rebranding initiative on ETC. After a name change and an associated rebranding initiative, a digital asset may not be able to achieve or maintain brand name recognition or status that is comparable to the recognition and status previously enjoyed by such digital asset.
+The failure of any name change and any associated rebranding initiative by a digital asset may result in such digital asset not realizing some or all of the anticipated benefits contemplated by the name change and associated rebranding initiative, and could negatively impact the value of ETC and an investment in the Shares of the Trust.

-Risk Factors Related to the ETH Exchange Market and the Index
+Risk Factors Related to the ETC Exchange Market and the Index

-The value of the Shares relates directly to the value of ETH, the value of which may be highly volatile and subject to fluctuations due to a number of factors.
+The value of the Shares relates directly to the value of ETC, the value of which may be highly volatile and subject to fluctuations due to a number of factors.

-The value of the Shares relates directly to the value of the ETH held by the Trust and fluctuations in the price of ETH could adversely affect an investment in the Shares.
-The market price of ETH may be highly volatile, and subject to a number of factors, including:
+The value of the Shares relates directly to the value of the ETC held by the Trust and fluctuations in the price of ETC could adversely affect an investment in the Shares.
+The market price of ETC may be highly volatile, and subject to a number of factors, including:

-- An increase in the global ETH supply; - Manipulative trading activity on ETH Exchanges, which are largely unregulated; - The adoption of ETH as a medium of exchange, store of value or other consumptive asset and the maintenance and development of the open-source software protocol of the Ethereum Network; - Forks in the Ethereum Network; - Investors' expectations with respect to interest rates, the rates of inflation of fiat currencies or ETH, and digital asset exchange rates; - Consumer preferences and perceptions of ETH specifically and digital assets generally; - Fiat currency withdrawal and deposit policies and the liquidity of ETH Exchanges; - Investment and trading activities of large investors that invest directly or indirectly in ETH; - A "short squeeze" resulting from speculation on the price of ETH, if aggregate short exposure exceeds the number of Shares available for purchase; - An active derivatives market for ETH or for digital assets generally;
+- Manipulative trading activity on ETC Exchanges, which are largely unregulated; - An increase in the global ETC supply; - The adoption of ETC as a medium of exchange, store of value or other consumptive asset and the maintenance and development of the open-source software protocol of the Ethereum Classic Network; - Forks in the Ethereum Classic Network; - Investors' expectations with respect to interest rates, the rates of inflation of fiat currencies or ETC, and digital asset exchange rates, - Consumer preferences and perceptions of ETC specifically and digital assets generally; - Fiat currency withdrawal and deposit policies and the liquidity of such ETC Exchanges; - Investment and trading activities of large investors, that invest directly or indirectly in ETC; - A "short squeeze" resulting from speculation on the price of ETC, if aggregate short exposure exceeds the number of Shares available for purchase; - An active derivatives market for ETC or for digital assets generally; - Monetary policies of governments, trade restrictions, currency devaluations and revaluations and regulatory measures or enforcement actions, if any, that restrict the use of ETC as a form of payment or the purchase of ETC in the ETC market; - Global or regional political, economic or financial conditions, events and situations;

-- Monetary policies of governments, trade restrictions, currency devaluations and revaluations and regulatory measures or enforcement actions, if any, that restrict the use of ETH as a form of payment or the purchase of ETH in the ETH market; - Global or regional political, economic or financial conditions, events and situations; - Fees associated with processing an ETH transaction and the speed at which ETH transactions are settled; - Interruptions in service from or failures of major digital asset exchanges; - Decreased confidence in ETH Exchanges due to the unregulated nature and lack of transparency surrounding the operations of ETH Exchanges; - Increased competition from other forms of digital asset or payment services; and - The Trust's own acquisitions or dispositions of ETH, since there is no limit on the number of ETH that the Trust may acquire.
+- Fees associated with processing an ETC transaction and the speed at which ETC transactions are settled. - Interruptions in service from or failures of major digital asset exchanges; - Decreased confidence in ETC Exchanges due to the unregulated nature and lack of transparency surrounding the operations of ETC Exchanges; - Increased competition from other forms of digital asset or payment services; and - The Trust's own acquisitions or dispositions of ETC, since there is no limit on the number of ETC that the Trust may acquire.

-In addition, investors should be aware that there is no assurance that ETH will maintain its value in the long or intermediate term.
-In the event that the price of ETH declines, the Sponsor expects the value of an investment in the Shares to decline proportionately.
+In addition, investors should be aware that there is no assurance that ETC will maintain its value in the long or intermediate term.
+In the event that the price of ETC declines, the Sponsor expects the value of an investment in the Shares to decline proportionately.